 When health care services are provided in a school setting, the legal framework for consent to treatment for adolescents remains generally the same as in other settings; however, different confidentiality rules may apply.
-In a school setting, the HIPAA Privacy Rule requirements must be understood in relation to the requirements of the Family Educational Rights and Privacy Act (FERPA), a federal statute that, with its implementing regulations, controls the disclosure of the educational records of students at most primary, secondary, and post-secondary schools.
-Health care professionals who provide services in schools often are uncertain whether they must follow the HIPAA Privacy Rule or FERPA.
-Two federal agencies-the Department of Health & Human Services and the Department of Education-have issued joint guidance that provides some clarification.
-Health care professionals, the HIPAA Privacy rule explicitly excludes from its purview health records that are part of an
+In a school setting, the HIPAA Privacy Rule requirements must be understood in relation to the requirements of the Family Educational Rights and Privacy Act (FERPA), a federal statute that, with its implementing regulations, controls the disclosure of the educational records of students at most primary, secondary, and post-secondary schools.38 Health care professionals who provide services in schools often are uncertain whether they must follow the HIPAA Privacy Rule or FERPA.
+Two federal agencies-the Department of Health & Human Services and the Department of Education-have issued joint guidance that provides some clarification.39

-"education record" as that is defined under FERPA.47 FERPA defines "education record" in a way that sometimes can include health records created by a health care provider-such as a school nurse-employed by or acting on behalf of a school or university.
+While the HIPAA Privacy Rule typically controls release of health information created by health care professionals, the HIPAA Privacy rule explicitly excludes from its purview health records that are part of an "education record" as that is defined under FERPA.
+40 FERPA defines "education record" in a way that sometimes can include health records created by a health care provider-such as a school nurse-employed by or acting on behalf of a school or university.

 Thus, health records created by medical professionals employed by a school or university may be part of an "education record" and subject to FERPA rather than HIPAA.
 The most important implication of this is that parents have access to the education records of their minor children.
 Young adults, beginning at age 18, control access to their own education records under FERPA, including any health information.
-Health records created by medical professionals working in a school setting such as a school-based health center but employed by a health entity would usually be covered by HIPAA, not FERPA.48
+Health records created by medical professionals working in a school setting such as a school-based health center but employed by a health entity would usually be covered by HIPAA, not FERPA.41